What Is the Powder Coating Process? How Does It Work?

 To realize optimal benefits of powder coating, surface preparation is crucial for achieving a high-quality, long-lasting finish.
 Metals are the primary materials that can be powder coated, though other materials can also be used.
 Poorly prepared metal surfaces often lead to powder coating defects like peeling, uneven coverage and weak adhesion.

-- Cleaning.
-Chemical cleaning with alkaline cleaners or phosphate solutions to remove oils and contaminants.
+- Cleaning: Chemical cleaning with alkaline cleaners or phosphate pretreatments for powder coating to remove oils and contaminants.

 Step 2: Powder Application – Electrostatic Coating Methods